Finding the Best Places to Retire Since 2006!

 Retire in Kure Beach, North Carolina?

 The beach is the primary draw here.
 It is long, clean and bordered by private homes and vacation rentals.
 Ocean Front Park, which is near the 700 foot long fishing pier, has a boardwalk and an attractive open air pavilion.
 Restaurants specialize in seafood, but Italian and BBQ places are here, too.
 Specialty stores cater to shoppers looking for beachwear, ice cream, coffee and more.
 Daily fishing charters set sail in search of blue marlin and yellowfin tuna.
 Festivals include a chowder cookoff, a car show, a surfing event and more.
-Nearby Fort Fisher State Recreation Park has pristine stretches of beach and is home to more than a dozen endangered species.
+Nearby Fort Fisher State Recreation Park, also known as the South End, allows 4-wheel drive vehicles, has pristine stretches of beach and is home to more than a dozen endangered species.

 Neighborhoods are compact.
 Many homes sit on stilts, have two stories and double balconies.